apache/hive-site/content/general/downloads.md

 ## News
 ---

+* #### 31 July 2025:  release 4.1.0 available
+  * Starting from version 4.1.x, JDK 17 is supported.
+  * This version also released a standalone metastore binary package and a standalone metastore Docker image.
+  * This version improves Iceberg table support and adds metastore-based rest catalog server functionality.
+  * This release works with Hadoop 3.4.1, Tez 0.10.5.
+  * You can look at the complete [JIRA change log for this release][HIVE_4_1_0_CL].

 * #### 08 October 2024: EOL for release 3.x line

 The Apache Hive Community has voted to declare the 3.x release line as End of Life (EOL).
 This means no further updates or releases will be made for this series. \